Docker Compose Basics

 Volumes

-The volumes section defines file system mapping between a host and a container.
+section defines file system mapping between a host and a container.
 Since the container is like a virtual machine, its hard drive is a “disk image” (a big file).
 Accessing its files is typically complex.
 Docker’s bind mounts mechanism enables “mounting” a host directory for access inside the container so that the files used in the container reflect on the host.
 Bind mounts makes the container disposable, which means you can safely delete an IBGA container or its image without losing your IB Gateway program files or settings.
 To upgrade IBGA, delete the container and the image to let Docker reload.
-To move your setup to another machine, copy the folders in the volumes section over.
+To move your setup to another machine, copy the folders in the volumes

 In the example, there are two bind mount directories: